-“An epic long distance loop ride dropping into the Tuolumne Canyon with great views of the river.”
+“An epic long distance loop ride dropping into the Tuolumne Canyon with great views of the river.

-— Tom Wilson on May 6, 2013
+— Tom Wilson

 Closed to motor vehicles during winter.

 Watch out for cars on Lumsden road during the summer.
 Poison oak is in the area but trails are wide enough for you to avoid it easily.
 The uphill can be strenuous at the top.
 Bring lots of water.